 1910 University Drive, Boise, Idaho, 83725-1014

 Dr. Kathleen Araújo is the Director of the CAES Energy Policy Institute and Associate Professor of Sustainable Energy Systems, Innovation, and Policy at Boise State University.
-She is responsible for the strategic direction and executive decision-making for the Institute which is the policy body for the Center for Advanced Energy Studies, a consortium of public universities plus Idaho National Laboratory.
-Dr. Araújo specializes in strategic decision-making and planning associated with energy systems change.
-This includes work relating to targeted adaptations, such as with decarbonization or regional industrial restructuring, as well as unplanned shifts, including extreme weather and other disruption.
+She is responsible for the strategic oversight, research, and advising for the Institute — the policy body for the Center for Advanced Energy Studies, a consortium of public universities plus Idaho National Laboratory.
+Dr. Araújo specializes in strategic planning and decision-making associated with energy systems change.
+This includes targeted adaptations, such as with decarbonization-critical minerals security, and regional industrial restructuring, as well as unplanned shifts, including extreme weather and other disruption.